 Learn how to build and backtest a trading strategy that survives live execution instead of dying the moment market conditions change.

-Performance review, journaling, and AI-assisted feedback for traders who want cleaner data and better review loops.
+Performance review, journaling, and AI-assisted feedback for traders who want cleaner data and better daily reviews.

 90% of trading journals fail because they track the wrong things.
 Here's what to actually log, the 5 metrics that predict profitability, and how to build the ha